Bobby Watson (basketball coach): College and military career

-Watson was a star basketball and baseball player while he attended Bethel Park High School in Bethel Park, Pennsylvania, and was offered a basketball scholarship to attend the Virginia Military Institute.
-He played college basketball for the VMI Keydets from 1961 to 1964, where he led the team in rebounds during his sophomore and senior seasons.
+Watson grew up in Bethel Park, Pennsylvania.
+He was a star basketball and baseball player while he attended Bethel Park High School and was offered a basketball scholarship to attend the Virginia Military Institute.
+As the team's starting center, Watson played college basketball for the VMI Keydets from 1961 to 1964, where he led the team in rebounds during his sophomore and senior seasons.
 Watson served as a team captain during his senior season when the Keydets won the 1964 Southern Conference championship.

 Instead of playing professionally, Watson embarked on a coaching career immediately after the end of his college stint and was hired by William Fleming High School in Roanoke, Virginia.
 Watson entered the United States Army in 1965 and served two tours in the Vietnam War as a member of the 101st Airborne Division.
 He was shot out of a helicopter three times and once narrowly escaped death when his disabled helicopter fell 75 feet into a rice paddy field, which cushioned the crash.
 Watson was awarded two Bronze Star Medals, the Commendation Medal and five Purple Hearts.